|

 -

-Shut Down: Detached from one’s emotion and losing the desire for involvement.
+Shut Down: Detached from one’s emotions and losing the desire for involvement.

 -